Oh Sweet Cultureshock

 The Inspiration:

 As a kid I never liked Riz Casimir cause I hated those fruit mixes from then can.
 Then I found out that I am allergic to pineapple.
 My mom started keeping the fruits separate and I just ate the dish without any fruits which made it rather boring as the sweet part of the dish was missing.
-So, last year I decided I had to find a way to make this dish enjoyable for me and started brainstorming and recipe testing.
+So, I decided I had to find a way to make this dish enjoyable for me and started brainstorming and recipe testing.
+This Riz Casimir with apples recipe was the result.

 • Easy: This recipe is so easy to make that you can prepare it with your kids.